SCL: Towards Domain Generalization via Single-Temporal Multimodal Contrastive Learning for Remote Sensing Change Detection: Method

-\textbf{Multi supervision.} The overall loss function includes the losses of four components, as following: Since the fundamental tasks are change detection and instance segmentation, the main components of the loss function are the semantic segmentation loss $\mathcal{L}_{seg}$ and the change detection loss $\mathcal{L}_{cd}$.
-The local patch-visual alignment loss $\mathcal{L}_{lva}$ and pixel-context alignment loss $\mathcal{L}_{pca,po}, \mathcal{L}_{pca,pa}$ serve as an auxiliary loss in this context.
-Therefore, we regulate the auxiliary losses weights by two parameters $\alpha=0.1, \beta=0.1$, and the main loss weight is always set to $1$.
+Since the fundamental tasks are change detection and instance segmentation, the main components of the loss function are the semantic segmentation loss $\mathcal{L}_{seg}$ and the change detection loss $\mathcal{L}_{cd}$.
+The local patch-visual alignment loss $\mathcal{L}_{lva}$ and visual-context alignment loss $\mathcal{L}_{pca,po}, \mathcal{L}_{pca,pa}$ serve as auxiliary losses in this context.
+Therefore, we regulate the auxiliary losses weights by $\alpha=0.1, \beta=0.1$, and the main loss weight is always set to $1$.